-Announced in March 2021, the Teesside Freeport will be the biggest Freeport in the UK.
-Covering 4,500 acres it offers many advantages to businesses looking to invest here, including a package of tax relief to help drives jobs, investment and growth, streamlined planning processes and simplified customs procedures.
+Announced in March 2021, the Teesside Freeport is the UK’s first operational Freeport.
+As the largest Freeport in Britain, it covers 4,500 acres and offers many advantages to businesses looking to invest here, including a package of tax relief to help drives jobs, investment and growth, streamlined planning processes and simplified customs procedures.

 What is a Freeport?